ColOfAbRiX/figlet4s/.github/CONTRIBUTING.md

 If you think you have found a bug, please search our issue tracker to see if anyone has already reported it.

-If you are the first to have noticed it, please create an issue, and make sure to provide any information that might help us resolve it.
+If you are the first to have noticed it, please create an issue and make sure to provide any information that might help us resolve it.
+The "how to reproduce" is particularly important as it is the only way we have to see and catch the bug.

-You are welcome to try and fix it by submitting a pull request if you would like to (see Pull requests section for more information).
+You are welcome to try and fix your bug by submitting a pull request, if you would like to (see Pull Requests section for more information).

 ### Feature requests and enhancements